-- avoid getting an economic benefit from the work done by the volunteer.
+avoid getting an economic benefit from the work done by the volunteer.

-- avoid having the volunteer do work which is integral to the business, that is, work that a full-time employee would ordinarily do.
+- avoid having the volunteer do work which is integral to the business, such as work that a full-time employee would ordinarily do.

 - limit the duration of work and the hours worked by the volunteer.
 The longer a person volunteers and the more hours they work, the more likely they are to be an employee.